parthenon-hpc-lab/parthenon/doc/sphinx/src/metadata.rst

 .. code:: cpp

-   // Implicit construction form a container, which
+   // Implicit construction from a container, which
    // requests EITHER the following flags instead of BOTH FS_t set2({Metadata::Independent, Metadata::FillGhost}, true);